patperry/corpus/README.md

 License
 -------

 Corpus is released under the [Apache Licence, Version 2.0][apache].
-Portions of the library rely on data from the [Unicode Character Database][ucd] and are subject to the terms of the [Unicode Licence][unicode].
+The stemming algorithms used by Corpus come from the [Snowball][snowball] library and are subject to the conditions of the [3-clause BSD license][snowball-lic].
+Portions of Corpus rely on data from the [Unicode Character Database][ucd] and are subject to the terms of the [Unicode Licence][unicode].